jacobcalvert/webphp/README.md

 ### Issues
 * Getting the key=>value pairs from PUT, DELETE, etc. is a little tricky still.
 If the request is made using a form-data encoding as opposed to raw, I can't capture them
-* Relies on .htaccess for the rewrite magic
 * Cannot seek inside media files like mp4.
 But they play!
+* The URL matching only matches the highest match value
 * I will certainly find more!!